Flow Equivalence of G-SFTs: The Factorization Theorem: setting

 \begin{definition} A matrix $A$ in $\mopcnh$ satisfies condition $\mathcal C_2$ if the following holds: if $i\in \mathcal P $ and $i$ is not a cycle component of $A$, then there are matrices $U_i,V_i$ in $\elniHi$ such that $U_i(\myId-A_i)V_i$ is a block diagonal matrix with one summand a $2\times 2$ identity matrix. \end{definition}

-\begin{theorem}[Factorization Theorem] Suppose $A$ and $A'$ are matrices in $\mppcnh$, which satisfy conditions $\mathcal C_1$ and $\mathcal C_2$.
-Then the following are equivalent. \begin{enumerate} \item $(U,V): \rep{\myId-A} \rightarrow \rep{\myId-A'}$ is an $\elpnh$ equivalence. \item $(U,V): \rep{\myId-A} \rightarrow \rep{\myId-A'}$ is a positive $\elpnh$ equivalence. \end{enumerate} \end{theorem}
+\begin{theorem}[Factorization Theorem] Suppose $A$ and $A'$ are matrices in $\mopcnh$ which satisfy conditions $\mathcal C_1$ and $\mathcal C_2$.
+Then the following are equivalent. \begin{enumerate} \item $(U,V): \rep{\myId-A} \rightarrow \rep{\myId-A'}$ is an $\elpnh$-equivalence. \item $(U,V): \rep{\myId-A} \rightarrow \rep{\myId-A'}$ is a positive $\elpnh$-equivalence. \end{enumerate} \end{theorem}

-We do not have a sharp statement as to which general $\elph$ equivalences are positive $\elph$ equivalences.
+We do not have a sharp statement as to which general $\elph$-equivalences are positive $\elph$ equivalences.
 However, the restriction above to matrices satisfying $\mathcal C_1$ and $\mathcal C_2$ is rather mild.
-Condition $\mathcal C_2$ is a harmless technical condition (achievable by replacing $A$ with a larger stabilization) which is needed below to apply the Factorization Theorem proved in \cite{BSullivan} for the case that the presenting matrix over $\ZZ_+G$ is essentially irreducible.
-Any $G$-SFT can be presented by a matrix in some $\mopcnh$ which satisfies $\mathcal C_1$ and $\mathcal C_2$.
+Condition $\mathcal C_2$ is a harmless technical condition (achievable by replacing $A$ with a larger stabilization) which is needed below to apply the Factorization Theorem proved in \cite{BSullivan} for the case that the presenting matrix $A$ over $\ZZ_+G$ is essentially irreducible.
+Any $G$-SFT can be presented by a matrix in some $\mopcnh$ (by Proposition \ref{pro:right form}) which satisfies $\mathcal C_1$ and $\mathcal C_2$ (by Proposition \ref{gettingpositive}).
+Before turning to the setting of Theorem \ref{theoremfactor}, we remark on a possible future application.

-The rest of the section is devoted to the proof of Theorem \ref{theoremfactor}.
-We will first introduce some additional notation and present and prove some lemmas and a proposition which we will need for the proof of Theorem \ref{theoremfactor}.
-We shall use and generalize techniques from \cite{BSullivan} and \cite{mb:fesftpf}.
+\begin{remark} Let $S$ be a nontrivial mixing SFT defined by a matrix $A$ over $\Z_+$.
+There is a ``Bowen-Franks'' representation, a homomorphism $\beta$ from the mapping class group of $S$ to the group of automorphisms of $\cok(I-A)$.
+This map $\beta$ is fundamental to understanding the mapping class group; for example, quite possibly its kernel is a simple group.
+That $\beta $ is surjective is a corollary of the Factorization Theorem of \cite{mb:fesftpf} (as proved in \cite{mb:fesftpf}), because every automorphism of $\cok(I-A)$ is induced by an elementary equivalence over $\Z$.

+The mapping class group of a $G$-SFT, an SFT $T$ with $G$ acting by automorphisms, is naturally defined as the centralizer in the mapping class group of $T$ of the subgroup of elements induced by the $G$-action.
+For a mixing $G$-SFT we likewise have a map $\beta$ from this centralizer into the automorphism group of the $\ZG$-module $\cok(I-A)$.
+The Factorization Theorem tells us that the automorphisms in the range of $\beta $ are those induced by elementary $\ZG$ equivalences.
+The problem of characterizing these has not to our knowledge been addressed.
+Whatever analogous algebraic structures are developed for the case of reducible $G$-SFTs, Theorem \ref{theoremfactor} will be a tool for characterizing the range of invariants. \end{remark}

+It will be convenient to have a setting in which we work with equivalences $(A-I)\to U(A-I)V$ (rather than $(I-A)\to U(I-A)V$), within a class of matrices $A-I$ which are ``as positive as possible''.
+We develop the apparatus for this next.

 \begin{definition} Given $\mathcal H$ and $i\prec j$, $\mathcal D_{ij}=\mathcal D_{ij} (\mathcal H)$ is the set of $(H_i,H_j)$ double cosets contained in $H_{ij}$, and $\mathcal R_{ij}=\mathcal R_{ij} (\mathcal H)$ is the set of $D \in \mathcal D_{ij}$ such that